-- 6. To care for a covered servicemember who incurred a serious injury or illness in the line of duty while on active duty in the Armed Forces. - · Family members who qualify are limited to covered service member's spouse, parent, child, or next of kin.3

-$^{^2}$ Agencies may require eligibility verification regarding the QE, including: DOL form WH-384; the service member's orders; and confirmation from third parties.

-- Covered service members include current members of the Armed Forces (Including members of the National Guard or Reserves) or veterans (who were members during the 5 years preceding their injury or illness); who are undergoing medical treatment, recuperation, or therapy; are otherwise in outpatient status, or are otherwise on the temporary disability retired list for a serious injury or illness. - If an employee's leave qualifies as both military FMLA and non-military FMLA leave, military FMLA leave shall be designated first. - Total FMLA leave allowed during the 12-month period is 26 work weeks.
+- Counseling; - Rest and recuperation; - Post deployment activities; and - Additional activities agreed upon between the employer and the employee. - All eligible employees are allowed up to 12 work weeks of unpaid, job protected leave. - Agencies may require eligibility verification regarding the QE, including: DOL form WH-384; the service member's orders; and confirmation from third parties (such as a teacher). - 6.
+To care for a qualifying family member who incurred a serious injury or illness in the line of duty while on active duty in the Armed Forces. - Family members who qualify are limited to covered service member's spouse, parent, child, or next of kin.2 - Covered service members include current members of the Armed Forces (Including members of the National Guard or Reserves) or veterans (who were members during the 5 years preceding their injury or illness); who are undergoing medical treatment, recuperation, or therapy; are otherwise in outpatient status, or are otherwise on the temporary disability retired list for a serious injury or illness. - All eligible employees are allowed up to 26 work weeks of unpaid, job protected leave during a single12-month period at any time during the five years preceding the date of treatment, recuperation, or therapy. - If an employee's leave qualifies as both military FMLA and non-military FMLA leave, FMLA military leave shall be designated first. - Total FMLA leave allowed during the 12-month period is 26 work weeks.
 (For example, an employee may not, in the same 12-month period, take 26 work weeks of military FMLA leave per this circumstance and also take 6 work weeks of FMLA leave due to circumstances 1-5 described above.